 The Governing Body has adopted the Cambridgeshire County Council's attendance policy, which is available on our website.
 The school meets regularly with our Education Welfare Officer and discusses attendance concerns and requests for leave during term time.
+If your child's attendance falls below 96% our school policy will begin.
 If you would like more information about any attendance issues or want to discuss any planned absences, please contact the school.
 Full details of our attendance policy can be found on the school website, or you can request a paper copy from the school office.
 If your child is persistently absent from school as defined by the DfE as 90% or less, a referral will be made to the Education Welfare Officer.